facebookresearch/hydra/README.md

 # Hydra
-Hydra is a framework for writing flexible command line applications.
+A framework for elegantly configuring complex applications.

 Check [cli.dev](https://cli.dev/) for more information.